MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 ### UpdateDeadline.StartAutomaticUpdates

-Number of days before forced update date that MAU will treat every update as AutomaticDownload.
+Number of days before forced update date that MAU treats every update as AutomaticDownload.

-Using this preference setting will enable Automatic Download and Install mode for MAU regardless of the current MAU setting on the device.
+Using this preference setting enables Automatic Download and Install mode for MAU regardless of the current MAU setting on the device.
 After the deadline is reached, MAU will revert to the previous setting on the device.

 For more information, see: [Set a deadline for updates from Microsoft AutoUpdate](/deployoffice/mac/mau-deadline.md)